robertu94/roibin-sz3-experiments/README.md

 Please see [the spack guide](https://spack.readthedocs.io/en/latest/build_settings.html#external-packages) for how to do this.

 ### Running the Experiments

+Once the container is installed, you can run our testing commmands.

 ```bash
 ./build/roibin_test -c 1 -f /data/roibin.cxi -p ./share/roibin_sz.json